vattcarter7/NODEJS-MYSQL-CRUD-EXPRESS/README.md

 - cd to the project directory
 - npm install

-# IF YOU WANT TO DEPLOY TO THE SERVER (heroku is recommended)
+# DEPLOY TO THE SERVER - heroku is recommended
 - change the file name 'config.env.env' to config.env
-- modified the environment variables of your own
+- modify the environment variables of your own
 - choose clearDB addons on heroku or Amazon RDS from AWS

 # API ENDPOINT